amressammm/Movie-app/README.md

 # Movie App

-A website used to search and get popular movies created using Spring Boot and React.js.
+A web application used to search and get popular movies created using Spring Boot and React.js.

 # User stories
 ### User story #1: